 I ‘m so excited this week to be taking a trip with you to the wondrous county of Meath.
 Once a province in itself, it is also known as the Royal County as it was once the seat of The High Kings of Ireland where they ruled from the Hill of Tara.
-There’s an embarrassment of ancient riches here with the World Heritage Site, Brú na Bóinne taking center stage.
-Let’s begin with it’s most iconic monument.
+There’s an embarrassment of ancient riches here with the World Heritage Site, Brú na Bóinne taking centre stage.
+Let’s begin with it’s a most iconic monument.

 Truly awe-inspiring, the passage tomb at Newgrange hails from the Stone Age and was built some 5200 years ago, predating the Pyramids and Stonehenge by some 500 years.
 Measuring 85 meters in diameter and 13.5 meters high it is surrounded by 97 kerbstones bearing stunning examples of megalithic art.
-It’s passage and chamber are aligned with the rising sun at the Winter Solstice on 21 December when they are spectacularly illuminated.
+Its passage and chamber are aligned with the rising sun at the Winter Solstice on 21 December when they are spectacularly illuminated.
 A stunning feat of ancient engineering!

 Although lesser known than Newgrange, the Knowth passage tomb also at the Brú na Bóinne site is no less impressive.
 At 40m in length, its eastern passage boasts the longest megalithic passage in Western Europe as well the largest gallery of megalithic art.